 • You may disperse camp in any one location for 14 days and you may stay a total of 30 days per year on the forest.
 When you go home, leave the forest the way you found it or better for the enjoyment of the next visitor.
 For additional information on dispersed camping please see Dispersed Camping Ethics in our Learning Center.

-Areas for Lake and Pond Fishing at Warner Mountain Ranger District
+Areas for RV Camping at Warner Mountain Ranger District

 The Warner Mountain Ranger District has an extensive system of roads and trails for outdoor enthusiasts to "get away from it all" and view wildlife.
 Take any of the access roads on the west side and climb gently up from the sagebrush desert into pine and fir forests which are home to hundreds of species of reptiles, mammals, birds and amphibians.
 Hike the trails and follow the streams and please remember you are a visitor in their home.
 For tips on watching wildlife click here.